barbazul/1kfa/mod_guide_player.md

  * "Blades" Mastery: only applies to one-on-one combat
  * "Staff" Mastery: the GM can say staff breaks if max attack power is rolled
  * "Blunt weapon" Mastery: only effective in open spaces
- * "Fist" Mastery: "close range" position must first be fictionally established

-## Obsessive Contemplation

- * _ of Unerring Dispatch
- * _ of Vitality
+ * "Fist" Mastery: foes with long weapons can negate this Mastery

 ----